Shreyanshnarwe1/install-beebeep/README.md

 # BeeBeep Install Script
-smol script i made to install BeeBeep 5.8.4-32bit-portable, and add a shortcut at C:\Users\%userprofile%\(current user)
+smol script i made to install BeeBeep 5.8.4-32bit-portable, and add a shortcut at C:/Users/%userprofile%(current user)
 ## Usage
 To directly access this from Windows Terminal or Command Proccesser, hit this command.
 ```